 Blackberry Brew Recipe:

-- Crush the unwashed (only if you use wild yeast) berries by hands or in any other way until smooth.
+- Crush the unwashed (only if you use wild yeast, if using Wine or Distillers yeast, you can wash berries) berries by hands or in any other way until smooth.

 - Put the mash in a fermentation vessel.
 Add water, sugar, and yeast (optional) and mix it.
 It is desirable to leave about 25-30% of free space in the vessel for foam and carbon dioxide.

-- Install a water seal or a medical glove with a hole in one of the fingers on a bottleneck.
+- Install airlock on a bottleneck.
 Leave the mash in a dark place with a stable temperature of 65-82°F/18-27°C.

 Using a glove instead of an Air lock

 The fermentation might last 4-45 days depending on the chosen yeast, sugar content, and temperature (4-10 days for distillers or baker’s yeast, 15-45 days for wild or wine yeast).
-The fully fermented wash is bitter and unsweet.
-The water seal stops bubbling within a few days and there will be a sediment layer at the bottom.
+The fully fermented wash is bitter and unsweet, the airlock will stop bubbling within a few days and there will be a sediment layer at the bottom.

 Making Blackberry Moonshine